HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Introduction

 This paper introduces \add{\textbf{HiDVFS}}, \add{a hierarchical multi-agent, performance-aware DVFS scheduler for OpenMP DAGs that prioritizes makespan with energy and temperature as regularizers}, a novel approach for parallel DAGs to tackle the NP-hard challenge of optimizing \add{performance and} energy consumption in real-time multicore systems~\cite{aydin2003energy}.
 Unlike existing non-learning heuristics, which are limited to specific scenarios such as lightly loaded multicore systems with more cores than tasks~\cite{lee2009energy}, and traditional reinforcement learning (RL) methods that face long training times, high computational overhead, and scalability issues due to coarse frequency scaling and high-dimensional action spaces~\cite{liu2021cartad, sethi2021learning, dinakarrao2019application, wang2020generalizing, bo2021developing, kim2021ztt, lin2023workload}, \add{HiDVFS} employs joint action learners (JAL) to make collaborative decision~\cite{lee2020optimization}.
 These agents collaboratively optimize core frequency, core allocation, and \add{temperature-aware core combinations}, reducing sample requirements and mitigating overestimation issues~\cite{xu2015show}. \add{A makespan-focused reward with energy and temperature regularizers and temporal shaping} further reduces computational complexity and latency, addressing shortcomings of prior work~\cite{lin2023workload, zhou2021deadline}, and enabling low-overhead few-shot learning for DVFS in parallel workloads.
-Evaluated on the NVIDIA Jetson TX2 using the Fast Fourier Transform (FFT) benchmark from the Barcelona OpenMP Tasks (BOTS) suite~\cite{board2008openmp}, \add{HiDVFS} demonstrates practical feasibility by addressing deployment challenges such as computational overhead and hyperparameter tuning, outperforming RL-based state-of-the-art (SOTA) in energy and makespan optimization for real-time OpenMP DAG workloads.
-Complementary approaches include zero-shot LLM-guided allocation \cite{pivezhandi2026zerodvfs}, statistical feature-aware task allocation \cite{pivezhandi2026feature}, flow-augmented few-shot RL \cite{pivezhandi2026flowrl}, and graph-driven performance modeling \cite{pivezhandi2026graphperf}.
+Evaluated on NVIDIA Jetson TX2, Jetson Orin NX, and RubikPi using the Barcelona OpenMP Tasks (BOTS) suite~\cite{board2008openmp}, \add{HiDVFS} demonstrates practical feasibility by addressing deployment challenges such as computational overhead and hyperparameter tuning, outperforming RL-based state-of-the-art (SOTA) in energy and makespan optimization for real-time OpenMP DAG workloads.